Affect, Emotion, and Feeling

 As a body in this universe, we have only the ability to make sense of self-different wavelengths.
 And so these provide a series overlapping wavelengths.
 The example of the Mars rover, we are rovers with a multitude of sensory organs; we are constantly registering the way around us, and the program built into our ‘subjective I’ and narrates it into a story.
 Both neuroscientists and Whitehead would say that this process takes 0.5s.
 When your sensory organs are contacted, there is an intensity/flash that spikes into this realm (fig. 2) When Deleuze and Guattari talk about affect, they are talking about the lower realm, with desire in the ‘feeling’ realm.
 In Communication Studies, we are often obsessed with “emotion” realm, or the ‘upper’ set of wavelengths.
 My hope is to bridge the gap between affect and emotion happening in the field.

-The experience of an airplane ‘dropping’ in an air pocket.
+For example, consider the experience of an airplane ‘dropping’ in an air pocket.
 When you start recounting that experience, it’s typically in the noun form.
 You could feel how it connects to the affective register.
 The capacity for words to be carriers of affect has to do with how they were loaded in the first place.
 The way we talk about our encounters with each other and the environment, there’s something to be said about how affect can be packaged.

-WIthin the context of an expression communicated technologically, because of the multitude of experiences connected with the phrase, there is a way to tap into the realm of the affective.
+Within the context of an expression communicated technologically, because of the multitude of experiences connected with the phrase, there is a way to tap into the realm of the affective.
 The power lies in the uniqueness of those experiences, the fact that they are so widespread.
 It does draw a connection to the archive.
 In The Repetoire and the ARchive, the key distinction rests on archives as a box in which all the contents are the same; the repertoire is one in which every instance is unique.
 The archive is limited; and our language-archive is limited.
 We have a tiny capacity to talk about what the world feels like.
 It’s impossible.
 The number of expressions that we could link to every affective sensation -- it’s impossible!
 It is possible to organize words in a way that connect us to experiences.

 What might folks be missing if they’re only looking at the discursive?
 Carl Sagan gave the example of imagining oneself as a 2-dimensional being in a 3-dimensional space.
 That would look like something that we experience as people who come to language.
 A sphere would be a dot, a small circle, a bigger circle, a small circle, and another dot.
 That would be your capacity; and could be your religion.
 What if someone were to say that it is a ball rolling -- it would be a heresy.
 Accounting for this other dimension would allow those 2-dimensional beings to see an entirely other dimension of power and how it is communicated that has nothing to do with words or how the world is assembled ideologically.
 If you don’t address the feel-able world, then you’re missing this perspective.